PolyAI-LDN/conversational-datasets/README.md

 ## Contributing

 We happily accept contributions in the form of pull requests.
-Each pull request is tested in CircleCI - it is first linted with `flake8` and then the unit tests are run.
+Each pull request is tested in CircleCI - it is first linted with `flake8`, and then the unit tests are run.
 In particular we would be interested in:

 * new datasets
-* adaptations to the scripts so they work better in your environment (e.g. other Apache Beam runners, other cloud storage solutions, other example formats)
+* adaptations to the scripts so that they work better in your environment (e.g. other Apache Beam runners, other cloud storage solutions, other example formats)
 * results from your methods in the benchmarks [the benchmarks page](BENCHMARKS.md).
 * code for new baselines and improvements to existing baselines